 When I went to college, I told the career counselor I wanted to major in Speech Communication and in Studio Art.
 She promptly said, “You can’t do that.
 Communication goes with Business and Art goes with Theatre.”
-I then made it clear to her that I was both an extrovert AND an introvert and those two majors combined were who I am.
-And I went on to say that because I was paying for my education – I intended to get what I wanted regardless of what she thought I should do.
+I then made it clear to her that I was both an extrovert AND an introvert and those two majors combined reflected who I am and what I wanted to learn more about.
+I went on to say…that because I was paying for my education – I intended to get what I wanted regardless of what she thought I should do.
 Four years later, I left college having conferred those two degrees.

-When the family asked for my help, I was working full-time in marketing communication applying my two college degrees, my interests in psychology, communication and media and my experience working in management training and consulting firms.
-And although the abrupt work and life change was completely against my will; today, I believe it was divine intervention to put me on my true career path.
+When the family asked for my help, I was working full-time in marketing communication applying my two college degrees, my job experience working in management training and consulting firms AND my passions in psychology, human behavior and media.
+And although the abrupt work and life change was completely against my will at that time; today, I believe it was divine intervention to put me on my true career path.

-Over the next four years, I ‘earned’ what I call the blood, sweat and tears version of a business degree while figuring out how to best operate and grow a business I knew nothing about.
-Because the one person who could teach me the business was in a coma, I tapped into my innate strengths of responsibility, strategy and resourcefulness to learn and apply my talents in all the aspects of company operations: organization, logistics, customer service, finance, legal, human resources, sales, marketing, etc. and apply that knowledge to help the business scale and thrive.
+Over the next four years, I ‘earned’ what I call the blood, sweat and tears version of a business management degree while figuring out how to best operate and grow a company I knew nothing about.
+Because the one person who could teach me the business was in a coma, I tapped into my innate strengths of curiosity, resourcefulness and efficiency to learn all the aspects of company operations: organization, customer service, logistics, finance, legal, human resources, sales, marketing, etc. and apply that knowledge to help the business scale and thrive.

 - the way TALENT was attracted, hired, onboarded and deployed,

-- how managers and leaders were trained to enable their people to be successful and engaged in their careers and,
+- how managers and leaders were trained to enable their TALENT (people) to be successful and engaged in their careers and,

 - ultimately help them all align their TALENTS and job responsibilities to the company’s business strategy in order for it to be profitable.